This is a list of private schools that MSRI members have enrolled their children.MSRI strives to maintain a diverse community of mathematicians

 There is a main high school – Berkeley High that brings together 3200 children on a single campus.
 Berkeley also has the Berkeley Technology Academy for children 16-18 years who require a separate, alternative learning environment to complete high school.

-- The bigger learning communities are Academic Choice and Berkeley International, which have approximately 1000-1200 students each.
+- The bigger learning communities are Academic Choice (AC) and Berkeley International (BIHS), which have approximately 1000-1200 students each.
 The International Baccalaureate Diploma is offered at junior level (11thgrade) to students in the Berkeley International community.

-- The last community – Berkeley Independent Study is for those students who prefer an off-campus intimate learning environment or have demanding artistic or athletic pursuits, or job responsibilities.
+- The last community – Berkeley Independent Study (IS) is for students who prefer an off-campus intimate learning environment or have demanding artistic or athletic pursuits, or job responsibilities.

 Details on the learning communities are provided in ‘Berkeley High School’s 2017-18 Choice Brochure’.
 Students rank their preferred learning community.
 Assignment is strongly based on student’s preference, but final selection in made by the school district in keeping with its diversity guidelines.